Why would you cruise on anything other than a Rapido Trimaran?

 - Safety is paramount on the water and the fleet of Rapido Trimarans are designed and built to put you in control for fast, safe, fun sailing (see “SAFE" box further below).

 - Rapido have chosen, arguably, the best designers and engineers in the world to bring all these elements together into a trimaran that is as safe as it is exciting.
 Morrelli & Melvin use the most sophisticated software in the world to model the performance of their boats from all perspectives.
 The technology includes Computational Fluid Dynamics (CFD), Finite Element Analysis (FEA) and Velocity Prediction Program.
-Click here for more details.
+Click here for more details on the type of technology that has been used in designing the Rapido range of trimarans).

 The Rapido 60 comes with comfortable and spacious nets measuring 6.3m x 3m (that’s 18.9 m2…) on each side of the Rapido 60.
 They provide enormous space to play or lounge upon when the fish are not biting.
 They also provide an exhilarating vantage point when cruising to watch the water rush by beneath.